earlgreytech/Qtum-Chainlink/README.md

 ### 8. Create a test job

 Now the only thing left to do is to test the request flow.
-First, login into the Chainlink Operator WebUI and create a new job that uses the RSK Initiator and the RSKTX Adapter.
-You'll need to replace RSK_INITIATOR_NAME, ORACLE_CONTRACT_ADDRESS and RSKTX_ADAPTER_NAME with your values.
+First, login into the Chainlink Operator WebUI and create a new job that uses the QTUM Initiator and the QTUMTX Adapter.
+You'll need to replace QTUM_INITIATOR_NAME, ORACLE_CONTRACT_ADDRESS and QTUMTX_ADAPTER_NAME with your values.

 ```json
 {